 “Mr. Landlord, your place is worth about $100,000 would you give me the option to purchase it during my tenancy for $100,000 using any rent I have paid as the down payment?”

 As often as not, you will get an option.
 If you ask!
-In Real Estate, all such contracts must be in writing.
-Contract forms for Real Estate Options are usually free on the internet.

-What could be better than controlling a Real Estate without buying it?
+What could be better than controlling a real estate without buying it?
 Let the owner keep paying the taxes, maintenance, and costs.
 During the option period, you can either sell the property or sell the option itself, for a profit.

 If the seller sells the property to someone else, while you hold this exclusive option, you are entitled to any monies the seller receives over the price you have agreed to pay for the property.
 Or if the seller sells the property for less than what he agreed to sell it to you on your option, you are legally entitled to collect the difference from the seller.

 Control the Sale of the Property until the Option Expires

 When you hold an option on a real estate property, you control the sale of that property until your option expires.